XWangLabTHU/cfDNApipe/README.md

 ```

 *<font color=red>Note:</font> Be aware about the feature number in your annotation file.
-From the above Rscript, 57820 transcripts remained.
+From the above Rscript, 57820 genes remained.
 Users should filter the features such as protein coding genes.
 Linux system limits file number in a folder, therefore, shrink the rows in annotation file is necessary.*

 From the above code, users can get a tsv file named "transcriptAnno-v19.tsv" which saves the genome region downstream 10000bp from gene TSS.
 Users can get customized regions like TF binding regions.
 For a better illustration, we added one region in the end of "transcriptAnno-v19.tsv".
 This region is from alpha-satellite region in chr12 which shows a strongly positioned nucleosomes signal reported by the [previous work](https://www.cell.com/cell/fulltext/S0092-8674(15)01569-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS009286741501569X%3Fshowall%3Dtrue).